-Accordingly, without a central authority, platform users do not need to pay platform fees.
-More importantly, they do not need to store their crypto in an exchange to swap tokens.
+Accordingly, platform users do not need to pay platform fees without a central authority.
+More importantly, they do not need to store their crypto in exchange for swapping tokens.

 The platform is built on Ethereum and uses various smart contracts to initiate swaps.
 The platform is also compatible with all ERC-20 tokens and wallets.